ssec/polar2grid/doc/source/grids.rst

 |project| allows users to remap to one or more projected grids.
 A grid
 defines the uniform geographic area that an output image covers. |project|
 comes with various grids to choose from that should suit most users and their use cases.
-Some grids are provided for specific writers (like AWIPS SCMI), but can be used for other writers as well.
+Some grids are provided for specific writers (like Tiled AWIPS), but can be used for other writers as well.
 For those cases that the provided grids aren't enough it is possible to create your own custom grids.
 See the :doc:`custom_grids` documentation for help with this.